Nick Calathes: Memphis Grizzlies (2013–2015)

 On July 22, 2013, the Dallas Mavericks traded Calathes's draft rights to the Memphis Grizzlies in exchange for a 2016 second-round pick.
 On August 20, 2013, Calathes officially signed a two-year contract with the Grizzlies.
-In February 2014, starting for the injured Mike Conley, he was named Rookie of the Month, averaging 10.7 points, 4.6 assists and 3.6 rebounds per game.
+In February 2014, starting for the injured Mike Conley Jr., he was named Rookie of the Month, averaging 10.7 points, 4.6 assists and 3.6 rebounds per game.

 On April 18, 2014, just days before the 2014 postseason commenced, Calathes was suspended for 20 games for violating the NBA's anti-drug policy; the league stated that Calathes had tested positive for Tamoxifen, though there was no evidence indicating that Calathes had been testosterone doping or using any other performance-enhancing substance that would have been masked by the Tamoxifen.
 The NBA statement announcing the suspension, which took effect immediately, also indicated that the banned substance was an ingredient in a supplement that Calathes had been taking.
 Calling the suspension a "true injustice", acting NBPA Executive Director Ron Klempner indicated that the suspension would be appealed.

 Return to Panathinaikos (2015–2020)

 On July 15, 2015, Panathinaikos announced the signing of Calathes for three years.
-It was reported that the net income of the deal was $7 million dollars.
+It was reported that the net income of the deal was $7 million.
 On October 22, against the Turkish Super League club Karşıyaka Basket, Calathes set a new personal career-high of 11 assists in a EuroLeague game.
 On March 6, 2016, he won the Greek Cup for the second time in his career, having nine points, seven assists, and four rebounds in the Greek Cup Final.
 He was named the 2016 Greek League Best Defender.
 He won the Greek Cup again with Panathinaikos in 2017, as well as the Greek championship title.

 In the summer of 2017, Calathes played in The Basketball Tournament on ESPN for Pedro's Posse.
 He competed for the $2 million prize, losing in the first round to Team 23, by a score of 107–92.

 In the 2017–18 season, Calathes emerged as the team leader of Panathinaikos.
 Over 31 EuroLeague games, he averaged career-highs of 14.5 points and 8 assists per game.
 In May 2018, he was named to the All-EuroLeague First Team of the 2017–18 season.

 On June 27, 2018, Calathes agreed to a €6.5 million net income contract extension with Panathinaikos, that would keep him in Athens through the 2020–21 season.